Chrissy Macken, Founder & Career Coach

 I specialize in helping high-potential, purpose-driven professionals break free from toxic work environments, transition into positions they love, get paid what they’re worth, and achieve peak performance using Emotional Intelligence.
 In addition, I strategically advise organizations as they build an internal culture where employees are thriving, effective, challenged, and committed.

-I am certified in the EQ-i 2.0 and EQ 360 Emotional Intelligence Assessment, framework, and protocol through the College of Executive Coaching, allowing me to work with clients to measure distinct aspects of emotional and social functioning at the individual and organizational level, and develop an understanding of how the results reflect their current capacity to effectively resolve conflict, manage change, thrive on a team, and make decisions.
+In addition to completing Certificate Programs in Coaching and Creating Leadership Development Programs through the Association of Talent Development, I am certified in the EQ-i 2.0 and EQ 360 Emotional Intelligence Assessment, framework, and protocol through the College of Executive Coaching, allowing me to work with clients to measure distinct aspects of emotional and social functioning at the individual and organizational level, and develop an understanding of how the results reflect their current capacity to effectively resolve conflict, manage change, thrive on a team, and make decisions.
 In addition, I use the CliftonStrengths All 34 Assessment to help individuals and teams be more engaged and productive in their work.

 You don’t need to wait for someone else’s version of the ‘perfect time’ how to negotiate a good salary, improve your work arrangements, achieve peak performance, or thrive in a challenging role that brings you a sense of both purpose and exhilaration.